 The NBC Radio Collection, given to the Library in September 1978, documents NBC broadcasting from its early days through the "advent and domination of television."
 The collection preserves programs from 1933 to 1970 and contains approximately 150,000 radio transcription discs consisting of over 80,000 hours of programming.
 "Included are 7,500 to 8,000 hours of war-related broadcasts from the World War II period; more than three hundred Metropolitan Opera broadcasts; most of the concerts and rehearsals of the NBC Symphony Orchestra; many recordings from the Salzburg Music Festival; speeches broadcast by presidents and national political figures; comedy and variety programs featuring Fred Allen, Amos and Andy, Jack Benny, Burns and Allen, Eddie Cantor, Bob Hope, Will Rogers, and other leading entertainers; and detailed news coverage of such events as the national political conventions (1936-48), the 1939 World's Fair, the Olympic Games (1936, 1940 previews, 1948, 1952), and the founding of the United Nations."
 Also available in the Recorded Sound Research Center are manuscript materials that illuminate the history of the National Broadcasting Company and provide detailed radio program and scheduling information in the form of master books and log books, press releases, and descriptive cards.
 (Description from Special Collections in the Library of Congress , p.
 246).

 The NBC Television Collection, acquired in July 1986, consists of 18,000 television programs broadcast, preserved and mostly produced by NBC.
 With programs dating from the beginning of network television in the United States (1948) through 1977, the NBC Television Collection includes not only performances by major actors, comedians, and musical talents, but also numerous events featuring significant individuals in public affairs.
 Presidents Eisenhower through Nixon are covered fully, as well as the national political conventions and elections of that period.
 It also includes programs from the late 1940s and early 1950s, and genres such as sports, game shows, children's programs and daytime television.
-Detailed television program and scheduling information is available in the Moving Image Research Center as well, as the Moving Image Section also holds master books, log books, press releases, and program information that complement and inform the television broadcast recordings.
+Detailed television program and scheduling information is available in the Moving Image Research Center, as it also holds master books, log books, press releases, and program information that complement and inform the television broadcast recordings.